At a glance

 To help diagnose and monitor treatment of thyroid disorders

 Thyroid stimulating hormone is the preferred initial test in the assessment of thyroid function.
 FT4 may be measured in response to an abnormal TSH test result

 A blood sample drawn from a vein in the arm.

 None, but tell your doctor what medications you are taking as some may affect the test results

 What is being tested?

-T4 makes up nearly all of what we call thyroid hormone, while T3 makes up less than 10%.
+T4 makes up nearly all of what we call thyroid hormone, while T3 makes up less than 10 per cent.
 Thyroid hormones help regulate the body’s (that is, how the body functions).

-Most T4 in blood is attached to a ; less than 1% is unattached.
+Most T4 in blood is attached to a ; less than 1 per cent is unattached.
 The blood test measures the amount of free (unattached) T4 hormone in your blood since this is the biologically relevant fraction.